Alexis97233/AlexPGscen/README.md

 This package generates power grid scenarios using GEMINI trained on historical grid asset actual and forecasted values.
 Please see the Jupyter notebooks available in the `examples/` directory for an overview of how PGscen works.

+## License Notice

+This software is made available for academic and research purposes only under a license from Princeton University.
+Commercial use is prohibited without a separate license agreement.

+For commercial use licensing inquiries, contact: [rmukerji@loudonenergy.com](mailto:rmukerji@loudonenergy.com)

 ## Installation ##